 The inner flesh of the fruit will be a deep golden yellow or light orange in color and it closely resembles the flesh of a cantaloupe.
 This is when the nutrition benefits of mango fruits are at their highest levels.

 Cutting a mango can be a bit of a challenge.
-Save money and time by buying frozen mangos for your fruit smoothie recipes.
+Save money and time by buying frozen mangoes for your fruit smoothie recipes.

 You can develop your own way of peeling and using a mango because there really is no wrong or right way to enjoy this wonderful fruit.
 You can use a paring knife to remove the outer skin and then cut sections from the fruit.
 The large slender, center seed is inedible and will be discarded.